8p/EightPointsGuzzleBundle/README.md

         ...
 ```
 All these settings are optional.
-If WSSE username is defined the WSSE plugin will be injected automatically.

 Using services in controller (eight_points_guzzle.client.**api_crm** represents the client name of the yaml config and is an instance of GuzzleHttp\Client):
 ``` php